fkie-cad/amides/README.md

 ### Preparing Models for Logprep

-Models for the operational use of AMIDES' misuse classification and rule attribution components need to be combined into a single `.zip` file, which is provided to the Logprep instance.
+Models for the operational use of AMIDES' misuse classification and rule attribution components need to be combined into a single `.zip` file, which is then provided to the Logprep instance.
 The models for the misuse classification and rule attribution components are bundled using the `combine_models.py` script.
-The pickled `TrainingResult` (or 'ValidationResult') containing the misuse classification model is specified by the `--single` option, the pickled `MultiTrainingResult` containing models for the rule attribution component is determined with the `--multi` flag.
-By executing
+The pickled `TrainingResult` (or `ValidationResult`) containing the misuse classification model is specified by the `--single` option, the pickled `MultiTrainingResult` containing models for the rule attribution component is determined with the `--multi` flag.
+Here is an example:

 ```bash
 ./bin/combine_models.py --single "models/process_creation/valid_rslt_misuse_model.zip" --multi "models/process_creation/multi_train_rslt_attr_model.zip" --out-dir "models/operational"